Copenbacon/data-structures/README.md

-  has_node(n): True if node ‘n’ is contained in the graph, False if not. neighbors(n): returns the list of all nodes connected to ‘n’ by edges, raises an error if n is not in g adjacent(n1, n2): returns True if there is an edge connecting n1 and n2, False if not, raises an error if either of the supplied nodes are not in g
+  has_node(n): True if node ‘n’ is contained in the graph, False if not. neighbors(n): returns the list of all nodes connected to ‘n’ by edges, raises an error if n is not in g adjacent(n1, n2): returns True if there is an edge connecting n1 and n2, False if not, raises an error if either of the supplied nodes are not in g g.depth_first_traversal(start): Perform a full depth-first traversal of the graph beginning at start.
+Return the full visited path when traversal is complete. g.breadth_first_traversal(self, start): Perform a full breadth-first traversal of the graph, beginning at start.
+Return the full visited path when traversal is complete.

 ##Priority Queue##